This policy statement is effective as of August 17, 2018, and as modified effective November 18, 2019.

-Digital Management Holdings, LLC, Digital Management, LLC, and Digital Mobile Innovations, LLC and its direct and indirect subsidiaries, collectively referred to in this Notice as “DMI”, “we”, “our” or “us,” have created this DMI Privacy Shield Notice (“Notice”) to describe our standards and procedures for handling Personal Data in accordance with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield”).
+Digital Management Holdings, LLC, Digital Management, LLC, Digital Mobile Innovations, LLC, CW Professional Services, LLC, and Pragiti, Inc., and its direct and indirect subsidiaries, collectively referred to in this Notice as “DMI”, “we”, “our” or “us,” have created this DMI Privacy Shield Notice (“Notice”) to describe our standards and procedures for handling Personal Data in accordance with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield”).

 DMI has certified to and will adhere to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks by adopting and implementing the Privacy Shield Principles (“Principles”).
 More information about the Privacy Shield can be found at www.privacyshield.gov.
 Our Privacy Shield certification can be found at www.privacyshield.gov/list.

 How We Obtain Personal Data